2022–23 Liverpool F.C. season: Matches

 The league fixtures were announced on 16 June 2022, with the season starting on 6 August.

 FA Cup

 The club entered the competition in the third round and were drawn at home to Wolverhampton Wanderers.
 They were drawn away to Brighton & Hove Albion in the fourth round.

 EFL Cup

-Liverpool were drawn away to Manchester City in the fourth round.
+Liverpool were drawn at home to Derby County in the third round, and then away to Manchester City in the fourth round.

 FA Community Shield

 The traditional season curtain raiser was played between the previous season's league champions and FA Cup winners.
 As winners of the 2021–22 FA Cup, Liverpool faced 2021–22 Premier League champions Manchester City.
 Normally played at Wembley Stadium, this season it was played at Leicester City's King Power Stadium to avoid clashes with the UEFA Women's Euro 2022 competition.

 UEFA Champions League

 Liverpool entered the competition in the group stage.

 Group stage

 The draw for the group stage was held on 25 August 2022, with the fixtures announced two days later.